2 December 2019

 The fight or flight response is what allows us to respond quickly in stressful situations such as when a child runs out in front of a car or if we were to find an intruder in our house.
 Apart from these exceptional (and rare) circumstances, most of us don’t have much call for these emergency responses in everyday lives.

 The fight or flight response is like an oversensitive alarm clock going off whenever it senses danger.
-It can’t distinguish between an actual threat such as a tiger, or a perceived threat such as a painful memory or worry about the future.
+It can’t distinguish between an actual threat such as a tiger, or a perceived threat such as a trying to get everything right for Christmas, a painful memory or worry about the future.
 It treats both the same; tensing the body and preparing for action.
 The mind interprets the tension in the body as a threat, tensing even more in response.

 Sometimes, the body will go back to normal on its own, once it has sensed the threat is over.
 At other times, the feelings of stress, fatigue and low mood remain and nothing seems to get rid of them.
 The mind has automatically switched to full alert but hasn’t switched off again as it is meant to do.